dealii/docker-files/README.md

 - candi
 - manual

-And for each of these, build types *Debug*, *Release*, or *DebugRelease* are built, with the final images stored in
+And for each of these, build types *Debug*, *Release*, or *DebugRelease* versions of the library are built, with the final images stored in

-- bare-debug
+- dealii/dealii:bare-debug
-- bare-debug-release
+- dealii/dealii:bare-debug-release
-- bare-release
+- dealii/dealii:bare-release
-- candi-debug
+- dealii/dealii:candi-debug
 - ...

 You can pull any of the above image from dockerhub using (for example)

     docker pull dealii/dealii:candi-debug

-and you can run an interactive shell in it:
+or you could run an interactive shell in it:

     docker run -i -t dealii/dealii:candi-debug